School Tours of Arthurdale

 What’s the cost of admission?

-We suggest a $5 donation per individual for admission with two free chaperones.
+We suggest a $5 donation per individual.
+Teachers are free; accompanying parents are $5 each.
 If someone in your party is a museum member, their admission is free.
 Don’t forget to bring a few extra dollars for the gift shop!

 When is payment due for the tour?